subramaniashiva/customer-inviter/README.md

 - Build a UI to view the output data.
 This will also give the user the power to change radius and sort parameters
 - Move certain constants like customer data url to environment variable so that the file location can be changed without touching the code
 - Once we have a UI, health check endpoints can be added to check if the service is alive and can accept traffic
-- Create and monitor metrics such as file read/write time, sorting time.
+- Create and monitor metrics such as file read/write time, sorting time